Home Loan Experts

-Successfully making an offer on a house below the asking price is all about knowing what the property is worth and adjusting your offer based on market conditions and the vendor’s motivation for selling.
+Making an offer on a house below the asking price is all about knowing what the property is worth and adjusting your offer based on market conditions and the vendor’s motivation for selling.
+By gauging these factors effectively, you can craft an offer that is competitive yet realistic, ensuring you don’t miss out on the opportunity.
+The key is to align your offer with market trends and the seller’s urgency, which can increase your chances of success in negotiating a lower price.

 How Much Below The Asking Price Should You Offer?

 Generally speaking, before COVID-19 lockdowns, 75% of all houses sold by private treaty were sold at a discount to the listed price.
-The discount varied but mostly stayed between -4% and -6%.
+The discounts varied but mostly were between 4% and 6%.

 What Are The Market Conditions?